Specialties

 - General Outcomes for COPD

-- Describe the clinical signs found in people with COPD (CR3)
+- Describe symptoms and signs in patients with COPD (CR3)

-- Give a differential diagnosis for exertional breathlessness (CR3)
+- Give a differential diagnosis for exertional breathlessness and cough (CR3)

 - Describe how a patient's 'pack years' are calculated (CR3)